nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

             1. Local height 100 < network height 101, LH (100) == RH (100), normal, behind the remote node, download block
             2. Local height 100 < network height 101, LH (100)! = RH (100), think local fork, roll back the local block, if LH (99) == RH (99)
             At the end of the rollback, download from 99 blocks.
 If LH(99)!=RH(99), continue to roll back and repeat the above logic.
 However, if you roll back 10 blocks at most, it will stop and wait for the next synchronization.
 This will avoid being attacked by malicious nodes and roll back normal blocks in large quantities.
-            3. Local height 102> network height 101, LH (101) == RH (101), normal, leading than remote node, no need to download block
+            1. Local height 102> network height 101, LH (101) == RH (101), normal, leading than remote node, no need to download block
-            4. Local height 102> network height 101, LH (101)! = RH (101), think local fork, first roll back to the height and remote consistency, repeat scene 2
+            2. Local height 102> network height 101, LH (101)! = RH (101), think local fork, first roll back to the height and remote consistency, repeat scene 2
-            5. Local height 101 = network height 101, LH (101) == RH (101), normal, consistent with the remote node, no need to download the block
+            3. Local height 101 = network height 101, LH (101) == RH (101), normal, consistent with the remote node, no need to download the block
-            6. Local height 101 = network height 101, LH (101)! = RH (101), think local fork, repeat scene 2
+            4. Local height 101 = network height 101, LH (101)! = RH (101), think local fork, repeat scene 2

             In the scenario that needs to be rolled back, the number of available nodes (10) > configuration, the number of consistent available nodes (6) accounted for more than 80%, and avoiding too few nodes leads to frequent rollback.
 The above two conditions are not met, empty the connected nodes, and re-acquire the available nodes.

-            When you actually download the block, give a chestnut:
+            When you actually download the block, for example:
-            The current height is 100, the network height is 500, 12 nodes are available, 10 nodes are consistently available, and each node downloads 2 blocks at a time.
+    The current height is 100 and the network height is 500.
+There are 12 available nodes and 10 uniformly available nodes.
+Each node has 2 initial download blocks
-            Then calculate that you need to download 400 blocks, 400/(2*10)=20 rounds of downloading, and you can calculate the height range of each node download block per round.
-            Pseudo code representation
+    Pseudocode representation
-                For (20 rounds){
-                    For (10 nodes) {
-                        Each node downloads the corresponding block and puts it in the shared queue for the block verification thread to process
+    Idle download node queue: nodes(each download node has an initial download credit value, which increases every time the download succeeds, and the maximum credit value is twice the initial value)
+    Download to the block cache queue: queue
+    Download starting height: startHeight = 101;
+    End of download height: netLatestHeight = 500;
+        While (startHeight <= netLatestHeight) {
+            While (queue.size() > 100) {
+                BlockDownloader wait!
+Cached queue size beyond config }
+            Gets an available node
+            The number of download blocks is calculated as size according to the node download credit value Submit the asynchronous download task
+            StartHeight + = size;
         }
-                }
-            Consider the case where the node is dropped during the download process.
-It is possible that 20 rounds cannot be downloaded, so the outer layer is added to the loop.
-                While (not downloaded){
-                    Recalculate the round, download the block's height interval for each node For (20 rounds){
-                        For (10 nodes) {
-                            Each node downloads the corresponding block and puts it in the shared queue for the block verification thread to process
-                        }
-                    }
-                }
     ```

-    * Download blocks from a height interval from a node
+    If one node fails to download, the other node does the downloading for it
+Consider that other nodes on the network continue to generate new blocks during the download process.
+After the download, it is necessary to determine whether the latest local block height is the same as the latest online consistent height.
+If the height is the same, it indicates the end of block synchronization.
+If not, it is necessary to continue downloading

     ![](./image/block-module/block-synchronization3.png)